ta0kira/zeolite/README.md

 The Zeolite compiler is currently a prototype that compiles source files into C++, which can then be compiled with a C++ compiler.
 The primary use-case at the moment is to experiment with a new type system, described in the next section.
+(A full write-up of the type system might be made available in the future.)

 A full compiler will be written if the language turns out to be useful.
 Until then, please experiment with it and share your thoughts.